 Unfortunately, in practice, this does not always work as intended, since, depending on the installation type (for the current user, for all users), apps on Windows 10 do not have the rights to associate a file type to themselves.

-These shortcomings and the pending work to make the experience truly native-like on all platforms (which, again, with enough effort is possible) were a strong argument for us to reconsider our investment in Excalidraw Desktop.
+These shortcomings and the pending work to make the experience truly app-like on all platforms (which, again, with enough effort is possible) were a strong argument for us to reconsider our investment in Excalidraw Desktop.
 The way bigger argument for us, though, was that we foresee that for our use case, we do not need all the features Electron offers.
-The grown and still growing set of capabilities of the Web serves us equally well, if not better.
+The grown and still growing set of capabilities of the web serves us equally well, if not better.

-How the Web serves us today and in the future
+How the web serves us today and in the future

 Even in 2020, jQuery is still incredibly popular.
 For many developers it has become a habit to use it, despite the fact that today they might not need jQuery.
 There is a similar resource for Electron, aptly called You Might Not Need Electron.
 Let me outline why we think we do not need Electron.

 Excalidraw today is an installable Progressive Web App with a service worker and a Web App Manifest.
 It caches all its resources in two caches, one for fonts and font-related CSS, and one for everything else.

 This means the application is fully offline-capable and can run without a network connection.
 Chromium-based browsers on both desktop and mobile prompt the user to install the app.
 You can see the installation prompt in the screenshot below.

 Excalidraw is configured to run as a standalone application, so when you install it, you get an app that runs in its own window.
 It is fully integrated in the operating system's multitasking UI and gets its own app icon on the home screen, Dock, or task bar; depending on the platform where you install it.